 KPN's Rest of World segment comprised the Ortel Mobile business in the Netherlands, Germany, Belgium, France, Switzerland and Spain, as well as KPN Spain and KPN France, which were operated through collaborations with strategic partners.
 In connection with KPN's strategy to focus on its core markets, KPN divested KPN France in 2011, KPN Spain in 2012 and Ortel Switzerland in 2012, with Ortel Spain currently held for sale.
 As of 1 June 2012, Ortel Belgium was consolidated into the Belgium operating segment and as of 1 January 2013, Ortel Netherlands and Ortel Germany were consolidated into the Consumer Mobile and Germany segments, respectively.
-As of 1 January 2013, Ortel France has been included in "other" within Mobile International.
+As of 1 January 2013, only Ortel France and Ortel Spain remained in Rest of World.